CanevottiAlessia/miR-RF/README.md

 [![Conda](https://img.shields.io/badge/environment-conda-green)](https://docs.conda.io/)

-This is the main GitHub repository for **miR-RF** a machine learning tool and computational workflow for the structural evaluation and classification of human pre-microRNAs.
+This is the main GitHub repository for **miR-RF**, a machine learning tool and computational workflow for the structural evaluation and classification of human pre-microRNAs.
 The workflow is composed of 3 main modules: *RNAfold*, *miR_application.py* and *miR_classes.py* and implements key concepts and analytical methods described in the accompanying manuscript (*"An operational workflow for the systematic annotation of human miRNAs"*).

 ---